 Related nouns: stripes claws whiskers roar

-Common collocations: wild tiger Bengal tiger tiger cub tiger’s roar tiger skin
+Common collocations: wild tiger Bengal tiger tiger cub tiger skin

 “Tiger” Word Formation and Description in Context